perkinssibyl076/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, like Git, to keep track of your code and collaborate with others.
 Make sure to write comments and document your codes to make it easier for others to understand and maintain.
 Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as autocomplete and debugging tools.

+# 2024-03-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.